-A virtual receptionist is a third-party agent who answers calls on behalf of another business.
+A virtual secretary (or virtual receptionist) is a third-party agent who answers calls on behalf of another business.
 The highly trained virtual receptionists answer calls using a customised script to represent another business.
 For example, the agent may answer the call with the opening phrase, ‘Thank you for calling (Your company name).
 You’re speaking to Alex, how can I help you?’
-For basic live answering services, the virtual receptionist takes a detailed message and then relays this information straight back to you via SMS, email or telephone call.
+For basic live answering services, the virtual receptionist takes a detailed message and then relays this information straight back to you via SMS, email, or telephone call.

 Instead of diverting missed calls to an automated message bank, a virtual receptionist ensures that real humans answer the call.
 Approximately 90% of customers hang up when their call is diverted to an automated voicemail, so partnering with a virtual receptionist means that your business never misses a call or business opportunity again.
 It also means that the customers can contact your business and speak to someone at any time of the day.
 In most cases, a virtual receptionist is available 24/7, extending far beyond the traditional 9-5pm trading hours.
 A virtual reception service can help businesses of any size manage their calls more efficiently!

-Our research team has collated 3 reasons on why you should consider using a Virtual Receptionist.
+Our research team has collated 3 reasons why you should consider using a virtual receptionist.

 1. Save Time

-A virtual receptionist saves you time from the tedious and monotonous tasks that consume your day.
+At TMC, we save you time from the tedious and monotonous tasks that consume your day.
 Instead of searching through your voicemail or scrap pieces of paper, a virtual receptionist streamlines your call handling processes.
-A virtual receptionist service provides an organised methodology for answering calls while you’re busy, in a meeting, on leave, having some time off or simply cannot answer the phone.
+We provide an organised methodology for answering calls while you’re busy, in a meeting, on leave, having some time off, or simply cannot answer the phone.
 The agent answers the phone and notes down the details of the call so that you can return the query when you’re free.
 It ensures that all calls are answered, and then forwarded to you immediately.
 This allows you to return missed calls at your own convenience, enabling you to take back your time without worrying about the tedious administrative tasks consuming your day.

 2. Save Money